RomanovCopy/NotebookRC/README.md

 **15.02.2023** Added the ability to download files by links.

-**5.03.2023** Added the ability to encrypt any resolution, to single and in directories.
+**5.03.2023** Added the ability to encrypt files with any permission, both single and in directories